hubs-creators/awesome-mozilla-hubs/README.md

 ### Spoke

 - [Introduction to Mirrors and Troika Text](https://www.youtube.com/watch?v=73RV0xbFD-c) - A short video tutorial on how to use Mirror and Troika Text components in Spoke.
+- [Video Tutorial about waypoints](www.example.com) - Nice in depth tutorial about waypoint.

 ### Tools